Skip to main content

 Sarah completed her Diploma in Technology, in General Nursing in 1994 and began her nursing career at St. Paul’s Hospital.
 She has a baccalaureate degree in English and Classical Studies from Western University, a Masters in Business Administration from the Sauder School of Business at the University of British Columbia and a Certificate in Mental Health Law from Osgoode Hall Law School at York University.

 Sarah is a practising member of the BC College of Nursing Professionals, and is a member of the Canadian College of Health Leaders.
 She is a recipient of the Leader’s for Life Scholarship, and holds the Certified Health Executive designation.
-Currently Sarah is the Treasurer, and chair of the finance committee of the board of Children’s Healthcare Canada, serves on the board of the Active Aging Society as secretary, and is a member of the British Columbia Institute of Technology INSPIRE Campaign Cabinet.
+Currently Sarah is the Vice Chair of the board of Children’s Healthcare Canada, serves on the board of the Active Aging Society as secretary, and is a member of the British Columbia Institute of Technology INSPIRE Campaign Cabinet.

 Sarah is committed to making BC Children’s an inclusive, diverse and welcoming place to work, and is passionate about the implementation of trauma-informed care, and the Canadian Standard for Psychological Health and Safety in the Workplace.